About the programme

 From January 2022 all gas and electricity suppliers will have binding annual installation targets to roll out smart and advanced meters to their remaining non-smart customers by the end of 2025.

 Suppliers must publish their annual targets on their websites.
 Each year the annual targets are re-set based on the proportion of a supplier’s customer base without a smart or advanced meter.

-If you are interested in the number of smart meters installed and operated in Great Britain, please see the Smart Meter Statistics that the Department for Business, Energy and Industrial Strategy (BEIS) publishes every quarter.
+If you are interested in the number of smart meters installed and operated in Great Britain, please see the Smart Meter Statistics that the Department for Energy Security and Net Zero publishes every quarter.

 If you are a consumer and would like more information about smart meters and the rollout, please see our getting a smart meter page.